dkim1112/PheWeb-Beta-Matrix-Builder/README.md

 # PheWeb Beta Matrix Builder Explanation

 ## What this script is for
 It bulk-downloads GWAS summary stats for many phenotypes from a PheWeb site, keeps only variants that have an rsID, and builds a single **beta matrix** (rows = rsIDs, columns = phenotypes).
 It also fixes sign flips when the reference/alternate alleles are swapped across phenotypes.
-Additionally, it filters variants by p-value (p < 5e-5) to include only significant associations.
+Additionally, it filters variants by p-value (p < TBD) to include only significant associations.

 ---